 We are told both Mac and Windows users will see the same features, and there are speed and performance boosts built into Luminar 4.

-In my personal experience of Luminar 4, adjustments are quick and easy.
+In my personal experience using the software for this Luminar 4 review, adjustments are quick and easy.
 There doesn’t seem to be any delay when applying small adjustments, and minimal delay when applying the larger AI tools.

 Is Luminar better than Lightroom?

 This is a question that a lot of you reading this Luminar 4 review might be asking.
 The truth is, the two are different beasts.
 Skylum has always been very clear that they are not looking to make their own version of Adobe’s Lightroom, but instead want to carve its own position in the industry.

 Lightroom is arguably the better choice for organising huge libraries of photos.
 If you’re only looking for workflow management, then you’ll probably stick with Lightroom.
 However, if you are looking to make editing a quicker and more streamlined process, then Luminar 4 is for you.